Alexander I of Macedon: Biography

 Aristides, commander of the Athenians, informed by Alexander I that delaying the encounter with the Persians would help further diminish their already low supplies.
 Battle of Plataea, 479 BC.

 Alexander claimed descent from Argive Greeks and Heracles.
 After a court of Elean hellanodikai determined his claim to be true, he was permitted to participate in the Olympic Games possibly in 504 BC, a right reserved only for Greeks.
 He modelled his court after Athens and was a patron of the poets Pindar and Bacchylides, both of whom dedicated poems to Alexander.
 The earliest reference to an Athenian proxenos, who lived during the time of the Persian wars (c.
 490 BC), is that of Alexander I. It was around this point that Alexander was given the epithet "philhellene".

+Herodotus and Plutarch report another story about Alexander's assistance to the Greeks.
+On the eve of the decisive Battle of Plataea (479 BC), the Macedonian king secretly made his way to the Athenian positions at night and informed them of the enemy's plans.
+In his speech, Alexander indicated the patriotic motives of his actions: "Athenians, I lay up these words of mine as a trust to you, charging you to keep them secret and tell them to no one except only to Pausanias, lest ye bring me to ruin: for I should not utter them if I did not care greatly for the general safety of Hellas, seeing that I am a Hellene myself by original descent and I should not wish to see Hellas enslaved instead of free."

 Issue

 Alexander and his unnamed spouse had at least six children: